jwlee0208/firstproj/README.md

 * This code is just for checking out to spring-data-redis.
-I think it'll be more to create mvc pattern and to create source each class.
+* I think it'll be better to create mvc pattern and to create source each class.

 3.6.1.1.6.
 Build to project
 --------------------------------